interledger/rfcs/0014-http-ilp/0014-http-ilp.md

 The shared_secret is now a shared secret between the client and server, but will be unknown to any third-party connectors between them.

 ### 2.3.
-Client initiates a PSK2 payment to refill its balance
+Client refills its balance

+Once a loopback link is established between client and server, the client can use the Loopback transport to increase their `Pay-Balance`.

-In order to refill its balance, the client now creates a PSK2 payment with the following properties:
+If the PSK transport was chosen instead, then in order to refill its balance, the client now creates a PSK2 payment with the following properties:

 * destinationAccount: `'us.nexus.ankita.~recv.filepay'`
 * destinationAmount: `100`